Astra says looks at "everything", silent on Amylin

-LONDON AstraZeneca, which plans to buy Ardea Biosciences for $1.26 billion, is also looking at a range of other biotech assets - but its research head would not be drawn on interest in Amylin Pharmaceuticals.
+LONDON AstraZeneca (AZN.L), which plans to buy Ardea Biosciences RDEA.O for $1.26 billion (782.8 million pounds), is also looking at a range of other biotech assets - but its research head would not be drawn on interest in Amylin Pharmaceuticals AMLN.O.

-Amylin has started reaching out to potential buyers after spurning a $3.5 billion takeover bid from Bristol-Myers Squibb, sources familiar with the situation said at the weekend.
+Amylin has started reaching out to potential buyers after spurning a $3.5 billion takeover bid from Bristol-Myers Squibb (BMY.N), sources familiar with the situation said at the weekend.

 Analysts have speculated that Amylin could be attractive to AstraZeneca, given the two companies' shared interest in diabetes.